raspberrypilearning/pixel-art-reveal/en/step_6.md

 Change the style of your game or add more.

 You could:
-+ Use `Save As` to create a copy of your scene and create another pixel art image.
++ Use `Save As` to create a copy of your scene and create another pixel art image
-+ Choose or create different materials to create your pixel art.
++ Choose or create different materials to create your pixel art
-+ Add sound effects for each tile colour when it is revealed.
++ Add sound effects for each tile colour when it is revealed
 + Add a spotlight that follows the player

 You could add another player that uses different keys.
 The second player could: